 The path will take you through typical Loire Valley countryside in close proximity with local wildlife.
-You will also discover iconic cities such as Orléans, Blois, Amboise, Tours, Chinon, Angers and Nantes.
+You will also discover iconic cities such as Orléans, Blois, Amboise, Tours and Chinon.
 Upstream from Orléans, you can also discover the Basilica of Saint-Benoit-sur-Loire and the Carolingian Oratory of Germigny-des-Prés.

-Along the way you will come across multiple Loire châteaux including Sully-sur-Loire, Chambord, Chaumont-sur-Loire, Villandry, Azay-le-Rideau, Montsoreau and Saumur, and will be able to admire vineyards and toglodyte dwellings, notably including those of Vouvray and Anjou.
+Along the way you will come across multiple Loire châteaux including Sully-sur-Loire, Chambord, Chaumont-sur-Loire, Villandry, Azay-le-Rideau, and will be able to admire vineyards and toglodyte dwellings, notably including those of Vouvray and Anjou.